 The Golden Apple Scholars of Illinois Program encourages academically talented Illinois students, especially minority students, to pursue teaching careers, especially at high-need, hard-to-staff schools by providing tuition assistance (tuition, fees and room and board or commuter allowance) at one of the participating colleges.
 You may qualify for up to $2,500 as a freshman or sophomore, and up to $5,000 as a junior or senior.

-As part of the application process, you must agree to teach, on a full-time basis, for a period of not less than five years at nonprofit Illinois public, private or parochial preschool, or an Illinois public elementary or second school considered a School of Need.
+As part of the application process, you must agree to teach, on a full-time basis, for a period of not less than five years at nonprofit Illinois public, private or parochial preschool, or an Illinois public elementary or secondary school considered a School of Need.
 You must begin teaching within two years of the completion of your degree or certificate program for which the assistance was awarded.
 If the teaching commitment is not fulfilled, the award will convert to a loan, which must be repaid, with interest.

 To be eligible, you must: